samclastine/x-mcp-server/README.md

 # x-mcp-server

-A minimal Model Context Protocol (MCP) server skeleton in Python.
-The layout is set up to expose "tools" (functions) to an MCP client.
-The naming and placeholder file `x_post.py` suggest this server will eventually include a tool for posting to the X (Twitter) API, but the implementation is left for you to fill in.
+Production-ready scaffold for an X (Twitter) posting tool intended to be exposed by a Model Context Protocol (MCP) server.
+It includes a small client for OAuth 1.0a signed requests and a tool function you can register in your MCP server.

 ## What this project is